-The focus for the governing body for 2023/24 involves
+The focus for the governing body for 2024/25 involves

-- To further develop, the range of challenge strategies, in order to increase expected and more than expected progress in reading, writing and maths - To further develop the teaching strategies for children with additional needs and those who are disadvantaged in order to narrow the gap in expected progress for reading, writing and maths. - To further develop the curriculum driver of diversity, to strengthen children's understanding of the importance and impact of diversity in modern Britain. - To provide children with a diverse curriculum which enhances their opportunities to study/experience a wide range of people, places and events. - A continued focus on school budgets and making the best use of funds available. - Consideration of local academy trusts. - Engagement of all staff and parents in the communication related to moving to an Academy Trust - Continuing to monitor the impact funding we receive.
+- To raise standards in writing so they are inline with the standards achieved in Maths and Reading. - To further develop the teaching strategies for children with additional needs and those who are disadvantaged in order to narrow the gap in expected progress for reading, writing and maths. - To provide children with a diverse curriculum which enhances their opportunities to study/experience a wide range of people, places and events. - To extend opportunities for independent skills, thinking strategies and challenge strategies across the curriculum - To establish a curriculum model and rationale that promotes personal growth for all. - To ensure consistency in teaching and learning approaches.